codingpains/neon/README.markdown

 ### CustomEventSupport

-Gives your objects the capability of dispatch events and have such events listened by other objects.
+Gives your objects and classes the capability to dispatch events and have such events listened by other objects.

 It is based on the [DOM Standard](https://dom.spec.whatwg.org/#events) and follows the same API.